The best food experiences in Buenos Aires for American travelers go far beyond steak — although the steak is excellent.

 How far in advance should I book?
 One to two weeks is usually enough, but earlier during high season — November through March, when American tourism in Buenos Aires peaks — is strongly recommended.

 Can dietary restrictions be accommodated?
-Fully.
-Vegetarian, vegan, gluten-free, halal, and kosher-friendly menus are all available.
+Yes.
+Vegetarian, vegan, gluten-free, halal, and kosher-friendly menus can be arranged with advance notice.
+Please note that the kitchen itself is not strictly kosher.

 Can I pay in USD?
 Payment details and options are confirmed via WhatsApp before booking.
 Many guests appreciate the flexibility.

-Why Private Experiences Consistently Outperform Restaurants for American Travelers in Buenos Aires
+Private Food Experiences vs. Restaurants in Buenos Aires

 The best restaurants in Buenos Aires are excellent.
 But there’s a ceiling to what a restaurant can offer.